alitiq/alitiq-py/README.md

 - `get_forecast`: Retrieve solar power forecasts for a specific location.
 - `get_forecast_portfolio`: Retrieve solar power forecasts for the whole portfolio.
 - `push_measurements`: Submit real-time measurements for your solar plant.
+- `get_measurements`: Retrieve historical data for a location.

-### Demand Forecasting Module (`demand_forecast.py`)
+### Load Forecasting Module (`demand_forecast.py`)
-Interact with alitiq's demand forecast API for heat, gas, and electricity.
+Interact with alitiq's load forecast API for heat, gas, and electricity.
 Key methods:
 - `get_measurements`: Retrieve historical data for a location.
 - `post_measurements`: Push new measurement data.
-- `get_forecast`: Fetch demand forecasts for your configured location.
+- `get_forecast`: Fetch load forecasts for your configured location.

 ---